mesosphere/dcos-docs-site/pages/1.13/deploying-jobs/quickstart/index.md

     * **CPUs** - Specifies the number of CPU cores your job requires.
 This field is required for all jobs.
     * **Mem** - Specifies the amount of memory, in MB, your job requires.
 This field is required for all jobs.
     * **Disk** - Specifies the amount of disk space, in MB, your job requires.
 This field is required for all jobs.
     * **GPUs** - Specifies the number of GPU (Graphics Processing Unit) cores to allocate for processing your job.
-This field is only applicable for jobs that run on nodes configured to use GPU (Graphics Processing Unit) cores.
+This field is only applicable for jobs that run on nodes configured to use GPU (Graphics Processing Unit) cores and tasks that are launched using DC/OS [Universal Container Runtime](/1.13/deploying-services/containerizers/ucr/) containers.
+Support for GPU resources is are not available for Docker containers or images.

 1. Select the appropriate Job Type to run one or more specific commands or a Docker container image.
     * Select **Command Only** to specify one or more commands you want the new job to execute.